Selective high schools and opportunity class placement procedures

 Opportunity classes

-For information on where to find classes, refer to the web page, Find an opportunity class.
+For information on where to find classes, refer to Find an opportunity class.

-For students in rural and remote NSW, the online school, Aurora College, also offers virtual opportunity classes from authorised host schools (PDF 232 KB).
+For students in rural and remote NSW, the online school, Aurora College, also offers virtual opportunity classes at authorised host schools (PDF 232 KB).

 Selective high schools

-To find selective high schools in NSW, refer to the web page, Find a selective high school.
-For students in rural and remote NSW, Aurora College provides selective high school education from authorised host high schools.
+To find selective high schools in NSW, refer to Find a selective high school.
+For students in rural and remote NSW, Aurora College provides selective high school education from authorised host high schools (refer to the Selective high schools web page).

 Apart from Aurora College (which is restricted to host schools as noted in this section), opportunity classes and selective high schools do not have designated intake areas.
 This means students can apply for and enrol, if successfully placed, no matter where they live.